-Option Description

-BIOS Update Preferences

-- Check for Update on Next Reboot: Default is disabled. - BIOS Source: Lets you select either HP.com or a custom URL.
+Description BIOS Update Preferences Check for Update on Next Reboot: Default is disabled.
+BIOS Source: Lets you select either HP.com or a custom URL.
 If Custom URL is selected, Edit Custom URL becomes active.
 HP recommends using a custom URL only for a managed IT environment.

-Automatic BIOS Update Setting

-Allows configuration of a periodic check for updates:

-NOTE: If Microsoft® Windows® BitLocker Drive Encryption (BDE) is enabled, it must be temporarily suspended before the BIOS is flashed.

-- Do not update - Checking for updates and prompt the user to accept or reject the update at that time - Checking for updates and install all new versions - Checking for updates and install only new versions marked important

-BIOS Update Frequency
+Automatic BIOS Update Setting Allows configuration of a periodic check for updates: NOTE: If Microsoft ® Windows ® BitLocker Drive Encryption (BDE) is enabled, it must be temporarily suspended before the BIOS is flashed.
+Do not update Checking for updates and prompt the user to accept or reject the update at that time Checking for updates and install all new versions Checking for updates and install only new versions marked important BIOS Update Frequency Daily Weekly Monthly (default) Network Configuration Settings Lets you configure the network connection to the server that is the host for system firmware updates.
+Update BIOS Using Local Media Lets you access files on either USB storage or the hard drive.

-- Daily

-- Weekly

-- Monthly (default)

-Network Configuration Settings

-Lets you configure the network connection to the server that is the host for system firmware updates.

-Update BIOS Using Local Media

-Lets you access files on either USB storage or the hard drive.
 The HP BIOS Update and Recovery application included in BIOS Softpaqs at www.hp.com copies the BIOS file to the correct location on the hard drive or USB device.

-Change date and time Lets you update system date and time.
-System IDs Lets you set the following values: Asset Tracking Number Ownership Tag Replicated Setup Backup current settings to USB device Saves system configuration to a formatted USB flash media device.
+Lets you update system date and time.
+Lets you set the following values: Asset Tracking Number Asset Tracking NumberOwnership Tag Ownership Tag Ownership Tag Backup current settings to USB device Ownership Tag Backup current settings to USB device Saves system configuration to a formatted USB flash media device.
+Ownership Tag Backup current settings to USB device Saves system configuration to a formatted USB flash media device.
+Restore current settings from USB device Ownership Tag Backup current settings to USB device Saves system configuration to a formatted USB flash media device.
 Restore current settings from USB device Restores system configuration from a USB flash media device.
-Save Custom Defaults Saves the current system configuration settings as the custom default set.
-Apply Custom Defaults and Exit Applies the custom default settings to the computer after rebooting.
+Ownership Tag Backup current settings to USB device Saves system configuration to a formatted USB flash media device.
+Restore current settings from USB device Restores system configuration from a USB flash media device.
+Saves the current system configuration settings as the custom default set.
+Applies the custom default settings to the computer after rebooting.
+Does not apply to options in the Ownership Tag Backup current settings to USB device Saves system configuration to a formatted USB flash media device.
+Restore current settings from USB device Restores system configuration from a USB flash media device.
+Saves the current system configuration settings as the custom default set.
+Saves the custom default settings to the computer after rebooting.
 Does not apply to options in the Security menu.
-Apply Factory Defaults and Exit Restores the factory system configuration settings to the computer after rebooting.
-Does not apply to options in the Security menu.
-Ignore Changes and Exit Exits Computer Setup without applying or saving any changes.
+Restores the factory system configuration settings to the computer after rebooting.
+Does not apply to

-Saves changes to current system configuration, exits Computer Setup, and reboots.

-Save Changes and Exit